SixArm/startup-business-guide/topics/critical-success-factors/index.md

 CSFs are derived from the company's goals, objectives, and mission and are the key performance areas that need to be monitored and managed to achieve the desired results.
 These factors can depend on the industry, business model, target market, competition, and so on.

-Examples of CSFs can include factors such as:
+**Examples**:

-* Customer satisfaction: The level of customer satisfaction is a CSF for many businesses, especially those in the service industry.
+* **Customer satisfaction:** The level of customer satisfaction is a CSF for many businesses, especially those in the service industry.

-* Quality: Delivering quality products or services can be a CSF for businesses that want to compete on quality rather than price.
+* **Quality:** Delivering quality products or services can be a CSF for businesses that want to compete on quality rather than price.

-* Innovation: Companies that innovate and develop new products or services can gain a competitive advantage in their industry.
+* **Innovation:** Companies that innovate and develop new products or services can gain a competitive advantage in their industry.

-* Employee well-being: Employee satisfaction and engagement are CSFs for businesses that rely on a highly skilled and motivated workforce.
+* **Employee well-being:** Employee satisfaction and engagement are CSFs for businesses that rely on a highly skilled and motivated workforce.

-* Cost efficiency: For businesses that compete on price, cost efficiency is a CSF.
+* **Cost efficiency:** For businesses that compete on price, cost efficiency is a CSF.

-* Brand reputation: Building a strong brand reputation can be a CSF for businesses that rely on brand recognition and loyalty.
+* **Brand reputation:** Building a strong brand reputation can be a CSF for businesses that rely on brand recognition and loyalty.